 Basis for preparation for the consolidated financial statements

-Tecnotree’s consolidated financial statements have been prepared in accordance with the international financial reporting standards (IFRS) adopted by the EU, applying the IAS and IFRS standards and SIC and IFRIC interpretations in force on 31 December 2018 International Financial Reporting Standards, referred to in the Finnish Accounting Act and in ordinances issued based on the provisions of the Act, refer to the standards and to their interpretations adopted in accordance with the procedure laid down in regulation (EC) No 1606/2002 of the European Parliament and of the Council.
+Tecnotree’s consolidated financial statements have been prepared in accordance with the international financial reporting standards (IFRS) adopted by the EU, applying the IAS and IFRS standards and SIC and IFRIC interpretations in force on 31 December 2019 International Financial Reporting Standards, referred to in the Finnish Accounting Act and in ordinances issued based on the provisions of the Act, refer to the standards and to their interpretations adopted in accordance with the procedure laid down in regulation (EC) No 1606/2002 of the European Parliament and of the Council.
 The notes to the consolidated financial statements also conform to Finnish accounting and corporate legislation.
-Starting from 1.1.2018 Tecnotree group has adopted two new IFRS standards - IFRS 9 Financial Instruments and IFRS 15 - Revenue from Contracts with Customers.
+Starting from 1.1.2019 Tecnotree group has adopted one new IFRS standard - IFRS 16 - lease agreements.
 More information on the adoptions is presented under sections "Financial assets and liabilities" and "Revenue recognition".

 The consolidated financial statements are prepared on the historical cost basis, apart from the exceptions mentioned later in these accounting principles.

 The consolidated financial statements are presented in Euros, which is the functional and presentation currency of the parent company.
 Unless otherwise stated, the financial statement information is presented in thousands of Euro.
 All figures presented are rounded, so the total of separate figures might differ from the total presented.
 Key indicators are calculated using exact values.
 The comparable figures presented in text sections are in brackets.

 The consolidated financial statements of Tecnotree Corporation have been prepared in accordance with the going concern principle.